thomasWeise/oa/difficulties/instanceSize/README.md

 Therefore, they become less likely to spot the really good solutions.
 In machine learning, this phenomenon is called the *"curse of dimensionality"*&nbsp;[@B1957DP; @B1961ACPAGT].
 The more features (decision variables) there are, the less  meaningful information can be obtained with a constant number of samples.

+### Countermeasures to Scale better with Instance Size

+#### Parallelization and Distribution

+First, we can try to improve the performance of our algorithms by parallelization and distribution.
+Parallelization means that we utilize multiple CPUs or CPU cores on the same machine at the same time.
+Distribution means that we use multiple computers connected by network.
+Using either approach approach makes sense if we already perform "close to acceptable," i.e., if we are not more than one hundred times too slow.

+For example, I could try to use the four CPU cores on my laptop computer to solve a JSSP instance instead of only one.
+I could, for instance, execute four separate runs of the hill climber or Simulated Annealing in parallel and then just take the best result after two minutes have elapsed.
+Matter of fact, I could run four different algorithm setups or four entirely different algorithms at once.
+It makes sense to assume that this would give me a better chance to obtain a good solution.
+However, it is also clear that, overall, I am still just utilizing the variance of the results.
+In other words, the result I obtain this way will not really be better than the results I could expect from the best of setups or algorithms if run alone.

+Maybe I need to solve 1000&nbsp;problem instances in 10&nbsp;hour.
+On my PC doing this could maybe take 500&nbsp;hours.
+Now I could think:
+OK, I can do $1000/500=2$ problem instances per hour.
+I have only 10&nbsp;hours in total, so I would need to be able to do $1000/10=100$ instances per hour.
+So I actually need $100/2=50$&nbsp;PCs to do the job in time.
+Each of the 50&nbsp;PCs can do 100&nbsp;instances per hour, meaning that I can complete $10*100=1000$ instances in 10&nbsp;hours.

+Both of the above examples work because I use more computer power to conduct multiple runs in parallel.
+No communication is necessary between the different runs and I have sufficient time to let each run reach its natural end.
+This is the ideal situation.

+One more interesting option is that I could run a metaheuristic together with an exact algorithm which can guarantee to find the optimal solution.
+For the JSSP, for instance, there exists an efficient dynamic programming algorithm which can solve several well-known benchmark instances within seconds or minutes&nbsp;[@vH2016DPFRASOSOD; @vHNOG2017ACOTPSTJSSPOBDP; @GvHSGT2010STJSSPOBDP].
+Of course, there can and will be instances that it cannot solve.
+So the idea would be that in case the exact algorithm can find the optimal solution within the computational budget, we take it.
+In case it fails, one or multiple metaheuristics running other CPUs may give us a good approximate solution.

 ### Summary